wesalvaro/goog-docset/README.md

 This is a script for generating a Dash Docset for Google Closure.

-Also hosted here is the generated Docset and the feed for downloading+updates.

-GitHub doesn't like marking non-standard links as links.
-Go here to add the docset: [Closure Dash Docset](https://cdn.rawgit.com/wesalvaro/goog-docset/master/closure.xml)
+The docset is now included in the User Contributed Docset section of the Dash app.

+## Generate

+1. Install PIP
+2. `make`
+3. `open goog.docset`